 5. Hair Conditioner

-Every notice how many hair conditioners have coconut oil in them?
+Ever notice how many hair conditioners have coconut oil in them?
 Just as coconut oil can penetrate layers of skin, it can also penetrate hair.
 Use it as a deep conditioner that you leave on your hair for an extended time to moisturize it.
 You can rub it into your hair as is or you can heat the oil to melt it into a liquid – just be sure to let it cool off first.
 Leave it on your hair anywhere from 20 minutes to overnight.
 Then wash and style your hair as usual.
-Your hair should be soft, silky and shiny.
+Your hair should be soft, silky, and shiny.

 6. Pet Health

 As long as you’re making your coat all soft and shiny, why not do the same for your fur baby?
 I give my dog, Benny, a spoon of coconut oil mixed into his food every day.
 It improves the health of his skin and coat.
-Coconut oil can also aid pets’ digestion, joint health and improve their breath.
+Coconut oil can also aid pets’ digestion, joint health, and improve their breath.
 In addition to feeding coconut oil to our cats and dogs, it also has benefits when applied topically.
 Brushing some coconut oil into a dog’s coat can also ward off fleas.
-The antibacterial and antifungal properties of coconut oil make it good for disinfecting cuts, soothing rashes and hot spots and promoting healing of wounds.
+The antibacterial and antifungal properties of coconut oil make it good for disinfecting cuts, soothing rashes and hot spots, and promoting the healing of wounds.

-7. Heal Cuts, Sunburns and Rashes
+7. Heal Cuts, Sunburns, and Rashes

 People get rashes and hot spots too, and coconut oil can help.
 Since coconut oil promotes collagen production, it can help repair skin cells, meaning our cuts and rashes will heal faster.
 The antibacterial properties make coconut oil ideal for preventing infection in small cuts and lacerations.
-Use it on your skin to help sooth sunburn and prevent peeling.
+Use it on your skin to help soothe sunburn and prevent peeling.

 As it is a natural moisturizer, coconut oil, together with a drop or two of lavender oil, will heal your burns so that your skin doesn’t peel.
 Use daily on your skin, and it will heal in just a fraction of the time that you were used to.
-Coconut oil promotes collagen production and repairs the skin cells.
+Coconut oil promotes collagen production and repairs skin cells.
 It’s also a gentle and natural way to soothe a baby’s diaper rash and make their tushies smell like coconut.
 Win-win.

 8. Massage Oil and Personal Lubricant

 When it comes to getting personal, coconut oil is a natural option you might want to consider.
 Its ability to penetrate skin and provide all that vitamin E makes it a wonderful massage oil.
 And since coconut oil is solid at room temperature, it is way less messy than liquid oils.
 However, you can heat the coconut oil for a warm, liquid massage oil that smells like the tropics.
-Coconut oil can also be used as a personal lubricant since it is completely natural with no parabens, petroleum, glycerin or chemicals.
+Coconut oil can also be used as a personal lubricant since it is completely natural with no parabens, petroleum, glycerin, or chemicals.
 Added bonus: coconut oil won’t stain the sheets.

 Whew!
 These are just 8 ways in which you can use coconut oil in your life, and that’s just skimming the surface.
-I didn’t even get to using it as furniture polish.
-Go out and get yourself some unrefined, extra-virgin coconut oil and discover all the ways it can benefit you.
+I didn’t even get to use it as furniture polish.
+Go out and get yourself some unrefined, extra-virgin coconut oil, and discover all the ways it can benefit you.
 Check out “5 Amazing DIY Hacks with Coconut Oil” for video instruction.
 How do you like to use coconut oil?
 Share your ideas in the comments.